Kayyali78/AirborneCPS-Server/README.md

 ```

-The opensky-api will return the selected region of planes in ArrayList.
+The opensky-api will return the selected region of planes in HashSet.

 The plane will given in StateVector, which is a dict.
 ```java